PantalaLabs/BionicGlove/README.md

 #### How to Connect ESP receiver

-**Remember to never connect external DC power along with the USB cable used to upload the sketch.**

 1. connect your ESP32 board to your computer via regular mini USB cable;
 2. upload your sketch to your ESP32;
 3. disconnect the USB cable from ESP32 board;